charlesm172/jokinator/README.md

 # About Jokinator
-This is a project made in React to interface with a [Dad Joke API](https://rapidapi.com/KegenGuyll/api/dad-jokes/details).
+This is a project made in React to interface with the [Dad Joke API](https://rapidapi.com/KegenGuyll/api/dad-jokes/details).
 Gets a random joke from the API and displays it to the user, clicking the button will get a new random joke.

 # React Information